 You can again use the friendly Vietnam travel website 12GoAsia to check times and prices for the major bus companies and show your tickets on your smartphone.
 Nice and simple.

 Do I need a Visa for Vietnam?

 As with many countries, the visa requirements and situation for entry into Vietnam is constantly changing.
 The information below is correct to the best of our knowledge (sometimes limited!).
-We always advise checking embassy or your country’s government travel websites for up to date info.
+We always advise checking the embassy or your country’s government travel websites for up-to-date info.